TomNisbet/nqsap/docs/_docs/wrapup-60-74181-alu-notes.md

 | HHHH | A - 1     | A       |  H  |  L  |  L  |  H  |
 |====

-The next table shows the five operations in the case when the lower ALU has an overflow condition.
+The next table shows the same five operations in the case when the lower ALU has an overflow condition.
 The only differences with the previous table are the upper ALU operations that are produced by the different values produced by the COUT of the lower ALU pin that is connected to the CIN of the upper ALU.

 |Selects|Lower ALU|Upper ALU|CIN<sub>L</sub>|CIN<sub>U</sub>|COUT<sub>UN</sub>|COUT<sub>UC</sub>|
 |:---: |:---:      |:---:      |:---:|:---:|:---:|:---:|